doriszd/pands-project/README.md

 ![pairplot](https://github.com/doriszd/pands-project/blob/master/Figure_5_pairplot.png "pairplot")

 The density plots on the diagonal make it easy to compare distributions between the species.
 After using pair plots it is clear that the relationship between pairs of features of a iris-setosa is distinctly different from those of the other two species.
 There is some overlap in the pairwise relationships of the other two species, iris-versicolor and iris-virginica.
-According to Kohler as plot suggests that Iris-setosa is the most separable, it would be a good idea to explore some of that data by itself (dakokohler.com).
+According to Kohler, as plot suggests that Iris-setosa is the most separable, it would be a good idea to explore some of that data by itself (dakokohler.com).

 #### 6. Pairplot 2
 import seaborn as sns